 We’ve answered some questions about the coronavirus — information about the vaccine, how to protect yourself and what to do if you need care not related to COVID-19.

-In alignment with county recommendations, we are restricting visitors from our hospitals and clinics.
+In alignment with county recommendations, some visitor restrictions have been established for our hospitals and clinics.
 Some exceptions may apply as determined by the caregiving team.

 As we continue to treat COVID-19 patients, please know our doctors are still here for you, both virtually and in-person.
 Some conditions may still require a visit to your doctor’s office.